DISCOVER: A Solver for Distributional Counterfactual Explanations: DISCOVER: OT-Structured Sparse Distributional Search

 \section{DISCOVER: OT-Structured Sparse Distributional Search}

 DISCOVER is a solver for Distributional Counterfactual Explanations that preserves the DCE objective and certification layer, while introducing an OT-structured optimization paradigm for black-box and mixed-type tabular pipelines.
 Instead of treating distribution editing as a global gradient descent over all samples, DISCOVER explicitly exploits the sample-wise structure induced by optimal transport.
-It performs budgeted sparse distribution editing via top-$k$ impact selection, and optimizes the certified objective through a propose-and-select search over candidate counterfactual distributions.
+It performs budgeted distribution editing via top-$k$ impact selection, and optimizes the certified objective through a propose-and-select search over candidate counterfactual distributions.
 All candidate distributions are evaluated by the same distribution-level objective $Q$ with the same certification mechanism as DCE.
-DISCOVER does not require gradients of the predictive model.
+DISCOVER does not require model gradients.

-\subsection{DISCOVER framework}
+\subsection{DISCOVER Framework}

 At each iteration, DISCOVER first evaluates the current distribution using the same sliced Wasserstein distance on inputs and one-dimensional Wasserstein distance on outputs as in DCE.
 These distances are computed from empirical optimal transport plans and certified using the same trimmed quantile bands and upper-confidence limits.
 The balance parameter $\eta$ is updated using the same interval-narrowing rule.
 Therefore, DISCOVER changes neither the distributional objective nor the certification semantics.